-Pursuant to our outside director compensation policy, no non-employee director may be issued, in any fiscal year, cash retainers or fees and equity awards with an aggregate value greater than \$500,000, increased to \$1,000,000 for the fiscal year an individual initially becomes a member of our board of directors.
+Pursuant to our outside director compensation policy, no non-employee director may be issued, in any fiscal year, cash compensation and equity awards with an aggregate value greater than \$500,000, increased to \$1,000,000 for the fiscal year an individual initially becomes a member of our board of directors.
+Any cash compensation paid, or equity awards granted to an individual for his or her services as an employee, for his or her services as a consultant (other than as a non-employee director), will not count for purposes of this limitation.

-The following table presents the total compensation that each of our non-employee directors received during the year ended December 31, 2020.
+The following table presents the total compensation each of our non-employee directors received during the year ended December 31, 2020.